sjentsch/lsjDocs/Ch04/Ch04_Descriptives_1.rst

 .. math:: \frac{56 + 31 + 56 + 8 + 32}{5} = \frac{183}{5} = 36.60

-Of course, this definition of the mean isn’t news to anyone.
-Averages (i.e., means) are used so often in everyday life that this is pretty familiar stuff.
+Of course, this definition of the mean is not news to anyone.
+Averages (i.e., means) are used so often in everyday life that thit is pretty familiar stuff.
-However, since the concept of a mean is something that everyone already understands, I’ll use this as an excuse to start introducing some of the mathematical notation that statisticians use to describe this calculation, and talk about how the calculations would be done in jamovi.
+However, since the concept of a mean is something that everyone already understands, I will use this as an excuse to start introducing some of the mathematical notation that statisticians use to describe this calculation, and talk about how the calculations would be done in jamovi.

-The first piece of notation to introduce is *N*, which we’ll use to refer to the number of observations that we’re averaging (in this case *N* = 5).
+The first piece of notation to introduce is *N*, which we will use to refer to the number of observations that we are averaging (in this case *N* = 5).
 Next, we need to attach a label to the observations themselves.
-It’s traditional to use *X* for this, and to use subscripts to indicate which observation we’re actually talking about.
-That is, we’ll use *X*\ :sub:`1` to refer to the first observation, *X*\ :sub:`2` to refer to the second observation, and so on all the way up to *X*\ :sub:`N` for the last one.
+It is traditional to use *X* for this, and to use subscripts to indicate which observation we are actually talking about.
+That is, we will use *X*\ :sub:`1` to refer to the first observation, *X*\ :sub:`2` to refer to the second observation, and so on all the way up to *X*\ :sub:`N` for the last one.
 Or, to say the same thing in a slightly more abstract way, we use *X*\ :sub:`i` to refer to the *i*-th observation.
-Just to make sure we’re clear on the notation, the following table lists the 5 observations in the ``afl.margins`` variable, along with the mathematical symbol used to refer to it and the actual value that the observation corresponds to:
+Just to make sure we are clear on the notation, the following table lists the 5 observations in the ``afl.margins`` variable, along with the mathematical symbol used to refer to it and the actual value that the observation corresponds to: